 But it’s not enough to just collect every piece of data you can lay your hands on – you need to make sure you’re collecting the right data.
 This means thinking carefully about which metrics will actually give you insights into whether or not your event is achieving its goals and delivering ROI.

-When it comes to digital events, one of the most important things you can do is track attendance.
+For instance, when it comes to virtual and hybrid events, one of the most important things you can do is track attendance.
 This data will give you insights into which marketing channels are most effective at driving registrations, and whether or not your event is appealing to your target audience.

 Another vital metric is engagement.
-For a digital event, you can track engagement by looking at things like time spent viewing content as well as the number of interactions.
-This type of data collection is enhanced if you use a digital events platform that facilitates ways for people to connect with each other before, during, and after the event.
-This includes not only basic chat functionality but also community meetups on the platform itself.
+You can track engagement by looking at things like time spent viewing content as well as the number of interactions.
+This type of data collection is enhanced if you use an events platform that facilitates ways for people to connect with each other before, during, and after the event.
+This includes not only live chat functionality but also community meetups on the platform itself.

 Step three: interpret your data